 Today’s show is all about culinary travel.
-From a gourmet restaurant in the Galapagos to a traditional pasta dish from Sicily topped with crispy, citrusy bread crumbs to a world class restaurant in Lima, Peru … my guest today is food and travel writer, Carolyn O’Neil.
+From a gourmet restaurant in the Galapagos to a traditional pasta dish from Sicily topped with crispy, citrusy bread crumbs to a world class restaurant in Lima, Peru … my guest today is food and travel writer, Carolyn O’Neil, MS, RDN.
 Carolyn and I first met at 1987 when she hired me as her producer for CNN’s weekend show, On the Menu.
 We’ve been friends for decades, and I love following Carolyn’s foodie adventures as she jets her way around the globe.

 Carolyn O’Neil is a registered dietitian nutritionist who lives in Atlanta Georgia but calls the world her home.
 After 20 years at CNN, where she launched and led the network’s coverage of food, nutrition, and cuisine Carolyn is now a food and travel writer.
 She contributes to a number of publications including Atlanta Homes & Lifestyles Magazine and Food & Wine Magazine.
 She has authored two cookbooks, The Dish on Eating Healthy and Being Fabulous AND The Slim Down South Cookbook with Southern Living Magazine.
 Carolyn also appears on the Food Network as the Lady of the Refrigerator on Alton Brown’s Good Eats: The Return!